justinwasilenko/Unity-Style-Guide/README.md

 <a name="2.9"></a>
 <a name="scene-structure"></a>
 ## 2.9 Scene Structure
 Next to the project’s hierarchy, there’s also scene hierarchy.
 As before, we’ll present you a template.
 You can adjust it to your needs.
+Use named empty game objects as scene folders.

 <pre>
+Debug
 Management
-GUI
+UI
 Cameras
 Lights
 World
     Terrain
     Props
+Gameplay
+	Actors
+	Items
 _Dynamic
 </pre>

-#### 2.9.1 Use named empty game objects as scene folders.
-Carefully organize your scenes to make it easy to find objects.

-#### 2.9.2 All empty objects should be located at 0,0,0 with default rotation and scale.
+ - All empty objects should be located at 0,0,0 with default rotation and scale.
+ - For empty objects that are only containers for scripts, use “@” as prefix – e.g. @Cheats
-When you’re instantiating an object in runtime, make sure to put it in _Dynamic – do not pollute the root of your hierarchy or you will find it difficult to navigate through it.
+ - When you’re instantiating an object in runtime, make sure to put it in _Dynamic – do not pollute the root of your hierarchy or you will find it difficult to navigate through it.

 **[⬆ Back to Top](#table-of-contents)**

 <a name="scripts"></a>

 ## 3. Scripts

-This section will focus on CSharp classes and their internals.
-When possible, style rules conform to Microsoft's CSharp standard.
+This section will focus on C# classes and their internals.
+When possible, style rules conform to Microsoft's C# standard.

 ### Sections
 > 3.1 [Class Organization](#classorganization)